jasonsutter87/photosifter/website/content/terms-of-use.md

 ## Limitation of Liability

-To the maximum extent permitted by law, ZTAS.io shall not be liable for any indirect, incidental, special, or consequential damages arising from your use of PhotoSifter.
+To the maximum extent permitted by law, PhotoSifter shall not be liable for any indirect, incidental, special, or consequential damages arising from your use of PhotoSifter.

 Our total liability shall not exceed the amount you paid for the software (if any).